310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe… I, once again, realize just how nice and considerate Taichou-dono is towards us.
+Fufu… I, once again, realize just how nice and considerate Taichou-dono is towards us.

 I feel like it has been a long time since I was last scolded.